kohoutech/Kohoutech.ENAML/README.md

-# libOriSerial
+# libOriENAML

-library for storing and retrieving program data from a text file
+ENAML = (just what) Everybody Needs - Another Markup Language a library for storing and retrieving program data from a structured text file with a easily read syntax